Tim Ross: Architecture and design

-Writing / Publishing
+Writing

 In 2017, Ross launched his second book, The Rumpus Room, capturing nostalgic short stories about life in Australia's suburbs in the 1960s, 1970s and 1980s.

-In collaboration with the National Archives of Australia, Ross created a coffee table book called MOTEL – Images of Australia on Holidays, released in 2019 in conjunction with his live show performed with best friend Kit Warhurst.
+In collaboration with the National Archives of Australia, Ross created a coffee table book called MOTEL – Images of Australia on Holidays, released in 2019 in conjunction with his live show performed with friend Kit Warhurst.